holmdk/holmdk.github.io/_posts/2018-01-01-deep_learning_small_data.md

 While the authors do not provide explicit details on the exact softmax temperature calibration procedure, we use the following procedure;

 - We define a held-out calibration dataset, C, equivalent to 10% of the training data.

-- For each training batch iteration;
+- We initialize temperature scalar to be xx.xx

-1) Perform regular gradient descent using cross entropy loss
+- For each epoch;
-2) Calculate cross-entropy loss on our calibration set C
+1) Calculate cross-entropy loss on our calibration set C
-3) Use temperature scaling [Guo et al., 2017](https://github.com/gpleiss/temperature_scaling) to calibrate the cross-entropy loss and obtain calibrated cross-entropy
+2) Optimize the temperature scalar using gradient descent on the calibration set [Guo et al., 2017](https://github.com/gpleiss/temperature_scaling)
-4) Perform gradient descent on calibrated cross-entropy
+3) Use the updated temperature scalar to calibrate the regular cross entropy during gradient descent
 - After training for 50 epochs, we calculate the test error

 That covers all the details of the paper.
 Lets turn to the experimental setting.